 Post-game

 Just because the game is over doesn’t mean the fun has to stop!
-The Paycom Center’s ideal placement at the edge of OKC’s downtown area puts the arena within reach of many fantastic nightlife options.
+Paycom Center’s ideal placement at the edge of OKC’s downtown area puts the arena within reach of many fantastic nightlife options.

-Social Capital, a post-game watering hole just west of the Paycom Center, is open late and has a welcoming atmosphere to celebrate a victory.
+Social Capital, a post-game watering hole just west of Paycom Center, is open late and has a welcoming atmosphere to celebrate a victory.
 With over 100 local beers on tap, Social Capital is the perfect spot for fans to digest a Thunder win!